Ikyua/Rooftop-Analysis-ECOlibrium/README.md

 # Rooftop-Analysis-ECOlibrium'

-ECOLIBRIUM - Loisaida: Rooftop Analysis 2024 (Team: Kyle Silvestre, Khalil )
+ECOLIBRIUM - Loisaida: Rooftop Analysis 2024 (Team: Kyle Silvestre, Khalil Allwood )

 Objective: Analyze rooftops to improve energy efficency & energy usage of residents.
 We focus on looking at building's albedo primarily in the future hope to identify and determine how solar panels, hvac units, construction, etc. Impact a building's energy usage.